Europa League: Osimhen bags brace, Ndidi sees red as Napoli hold Leicester City

 - PSG beware!
 Grealish's dream Champions League debut suggests Man City star can take down Europe's best

-“Dries Mertens and Faouzi Ghoulam trained with the group for the full session, while Diego Demme and Victor [Osimhen] had individual sessions outside.

-“Stanislav Lobotka received treatment and did individual work outside, with Lorenzo Insigne training in the gym after he picked up a knock on Saturday.”

-Notwithstanding, he has overcome the injury setback to get Luciano Spalletti’s nod to start alongside Lorenzo Insigne and Hirving Lozano at the King Power Stadium.
+Notwithstanding, he overcame the injury setback to get Luciano Spalletti’s nod to start alongside Lorenzo Insigne and Hirving Lozano.

-Also named in the line-up is Fulham loanee Andre-Frank Zambo Anguissa.
-The Cameroon international will hold sway in the midfield alongside Piotr Zielinski and Fabian Ruiz.

-As expected, Senegal international Kalidou Koulibaly starts in the defence with Amir Rrahmani, Kevin Malcuit and Giovanni Di Lorenzo.
+The English Premier League side got off to a flying start as Ayoze Perez gave them a tenth-minute lead after volleying past David Ospina a cross from Harvey Barnes.

+Napoli dominated ball possession but wasted numerous scoring chances as they searched for a quick response.